 Two years later, Thomas came along.
 He became known as Thomas of Betchton, which is a township just east of Sandbach.
 He was born in 1641 and died in 1708.
 He is also the only Lowndes to be named Thomas.
 Though a common enough name, it wasn’t one used by our branch of the Lowndes until Elizabeth Lowndes of Ramsdell Hall married into the Chaddocks some two hundred years later.
 Clearly, however, Hugh and Margery loved the name Thomas and its female variant, Thomasina.

 In 1645, they had their sixth and last child, John.
 Other than he died in 1695, I have found nothing else for him.
 Margery died in 1666.
 Hugh died in 1680 and was buried in the September of that year.

 Edward Lowndes 1566-1608

 As we move into the 16th Century, a nice symmetrical pattern emerging here with the names Hugh and Edward alternating in the Family Tree!
 This Edward was the father of Margery’s Hugh and was born in Odd Rode in 1566.
 He was the middle child of seven born to Hugh and Thomasin Lowndes.
 Therefore he wouldn’t have been the one to inherit the Lowndes fortune with elder brothers Matthew and Humphrey outliving him.
 But it is his lineage that makes its way south to Old House Green and eventually to Ramsdell Hall.
-Perhaps it was Edward who made his own fortune, but then he only lived to be forty-two.
+Perhaps it was Edward who made his own fortune, but then he only lived to be 42.
 What it does suggest is that Old House Green, as the ancestral home of the Lowndes, started with Edward.

-He and Johanne had three children that I know of with Thomasine the eldest, born in 1602 and christened on the 2nd April.
+Edward and Johanne had three children that I know of with Thomasine the eldest, born in 1602 and christened on the 2nd April.
 There is a record of their marriage as having been in Gawsworth, Cheshire circa 1591, but that would leave a gap of eleven years before Thomasine’s birth.
 Even allowing for child mortalities in these days, that marriage date doesn’t seem to fit.
 Hugh was born in 1604 and John in 1606.
 Edward’s death is recorded as being in 1608.
 If so, Johanne was left with three children under the age of seven to bring up alone.
 Marrying again didn’t seem to be the practice then.